OpenCoreData/ocdGarden/ocdel-license/README.md

 # \<ocdel-license\>

-Displays license information extracted from schema.org metadatga with a page
+Displays license information extracted from schema.org metadatga with a page.

 ## Install the Polymer-CLI